-The Museum of Tea Ware inside Hong Kong Park, formerly called the Flagstaff House, was the headquarters of the Commander of British Forces and the commander's residence until 1978.
-The historical building was later awarded to the Urban Council for refurbishment into a museum where valuable tea wares donated by Dr K.S.
+The Museum of Tea Ware inside Hong Kong Park, formerly called Flagstaff House, was the headquarters of the Commander of the British Forces and the Commander's residence until 1978.
+The historical building was later awarded to the Urban Council for refurbishment as a museum where valuable tea ware donated by Dr K.S.
 Lo were displayed.
 On 27 January 1984, the Museum of Tea Ware opened to the public.
 It has been thirty years since that day.
-This first thematic museum in Asia that exhibits, collects and studies tea ware and tea culture is an attractive place for the public and overseas visitors to relax and enjoy tea.
+This first thematic museum in Asia that exhibits, collects and studies tea ware and tea culture is an attractive place for the public and overseas visitors to relax in and enjoy tea.

-Don't miss such a great lineup of people and events about tea.
-Join us for the museum's celebrations!
+Don't miss out on such a great lineup of people and events relating to tea.
+Join us for the museum's celebration!

 "Tea Carnival" was well received by the public.
 Look!
 The participants enjoyed the garden party very much.